 If Word of the Week is something that you would like to try in your classroom, read on to access our Word of the Week teaching resources and information that you need…

-Word of the Week PowerPoints – Foundation Year to Year 6
+Word of the Week PowerPoints – Kindergarten to Grade 6

-We have created a Word of the Week PowerPoint for each Primary School year level.
-Each presentation includes teacher notes, 40 slides and activities that introduce new vocabulary.
+We have created a Word of the Week PowerPoint for each year level K – 6.
+Each presentation includes teacher notes, 40 slides, and activities that introduce new vocabulary.
 Each slide includes: